 For his part, Russo has compared it to a restraining order with the community, "the battered party."
 Larry Benson, chair of the Golden Gate Neighborhood Crime Prevention Council, who lives in an area of North Oakland wedged between Berkeley and Emeryville, used the same analogy, saying it would amount to a "stay-away order" against the 15 individuals.

 "The neighbors are really tired of all the things that have been happening," Benson said.
 "We hear shots everyday.
-We don't know
+We don't know where they're coming from; we just know they're there."

 On the flip side, opponents argue the injunction would not only infringe on individuals' rights, but would do nothing to solve the problems at the root of criminal activity.
 Lisa Nowlain, who lives in the 100-block area and is involved in a coalition aimed at stopping injunctions in Oakland, noted that while the injunction may only apply to 15 people initially, the city's court filings were written to include up to 70.